 There are those who look down on flash fiction, but this I’m afraid is mere ignorance (I can say this with confidence, as I languished in this sort of ignorance myself till not so long ago).
 Not convinced?
 Try reading this or this or this or this or some of these.
 Flash is a distinctive sub-genre of short fiction.
 It is much harder than it looks, very much not just the offcuts of longer stuff, and the best exponents are very fine writers indeed.

 How Do You Structure A Short Story?

 There are many ways to structure a short story.
 You could have a beginning, a middle and an end.
 You could have a mini-version of the classic novel structure or one of the seven basic plots.
 You could have a classic sting in the tale – think of the stories of Roald Dahl or O’Henry or Saki.
-Or you could just start writing – and see what shape starts to emerge.
+Or the best way to start a short story might be to just start writing – and see what shape starts to emerge.
 Often voice or idea is far more important than structure in a short story, and you can often retro-fix the shape once you’ve nailed those essential components first.
 Because short stories are, well, short, you can sometimes even plan and draft them at the same time.

 Some stories read almost like anecdotes or well-crafted jokes; others appear to have no obvious plot in a novelistic sense, but are more like tableaux vivants which, like an interesting painting, reveal more meaning and information with every look.
 In some, like Hemingway’s ‘Hills Like White Elephants,’ nothing really appears to happen; there is talk of ‘an operation’ in a tense conversation between a couple, but the reader has to look between the lines to intuit what’s happening.
 All this, again, points to the wonderful fluidity and flexibility of the form.